TheBatjoTeam/ejc-tactile-data/README.md

 ![small multiples](small-multiples.png)

-*The design and fabrication of these maps have been developed by [Chi ha ucciso il Conte?](http://chihauccisoilconte.eu/), and Italian designer and expert in digital fabrication and open source software.*
+*The design and fabrication of these maps have been developed by [Chi ha ucciso il Conte?](http://chihauccisoilconte.eu/), an Italian designer and expert in digital fabrication and open source software.*

 ## In this repo
 This repo contains a folder for each city.
 Inside each folder you will find several files: